 Private LTE networks as a stepping stone to 5G

 Low latency, spectrum agility, network slicing for bandwidth scalability.
 The latest innovation in private networks means enterprises can cash in on all the benefits promised by 5G, now.
-A reliable, high-performance connectivity solution, choosing to build a Private LTE network can provide the answer to future-proofing IoT applications across a wide range of industries.
+A reliable, high-performance connectivity solution, choosing to build a private cellular network can provide the answer to future-proofing IoT applications across a wide range of industries.

-How does Private LTE size up against WiFi?
+How do private networks size up against WiFi?

 Granular network control

-Control of Private LTE is in the hands of the enterprise that owns and manages the network, meaning that the demand for network resources can be optimized and managed for IoT/M2M applications.
+Control is in the hands of the enterprise that owns and manages the network, meaning that the demand for network resources can be optimized and managed for IoT/M2M applications.

 Not only does Private LTE have higher bandwidth capacity than WiFi, it also affords enterprises the ability to change bandwidth and duration on the fly.